 Instead of viewing single-hood as a bad thing, why not triumph in the glory of knowing that it is empowering to have independence and freedom!
 Take the time to figure out what you really want for yourself.
 Maybe a relationship is not for you at this point in your life.
 Maybe you have had many relationships, but need a break to emotionally reconnect with yourself.
 Whichever way you choose, being single gives you more time to focus on you.
 Take time for your career as well as anything else that will make you happy.
 Hurray!

-Until you can be comfortable and happy on your own, how do you think you can make someone else happy, and ultimately have a successful relationship?
+Until we can be comfortable and happy on our own, how do we think we can make someone else happy, and ultimately have a successful relationship?

-Personally, I've have never felt that I needed to have a boyfriend or husband in my life to feel complete.
-I feel complete doing all the things that I enjoy which make me a happier and better person—spending time with friends, having "me" time, writing, meditating, dating, etc. Even though I don't view relationships as a need, I am open to the process of finding love.
+Personally, I've never felt that I needed to have a boyfriend or husband in my life to feel complete.
+I feel complete doing all of the things that I enjoy which make me a happier and better person—spending time with friends, having "me" time, writing, meditating, yoga, dating, etc. Even though I do not view relationships as a need, I am open to the process of finding love.

-When I'm single, I fully enjoy it.
-It's like catching up on things that I have been putting aside—due to the mental, emotional and physical energy and time that was needed for the relationship I was in.
+When I'm single, I fully enjoy the journey.
+I catch up on things that I have been putting aside—due to the mental, emotional and physical energy and time that was needed for the relationship I was in.
 I have more time to spend with friends and family.
 More time to work out.
 I have time to watch movies and programs that I enjoy.
 I can cook and eat foods that I prefer.
 My cat gets my undivided attention when I'm home—which is more often when I'm single.
 Since I like going to bed early, as well as rising early, I can do so without feeling as if I'm disturbing someone else.
 And, I can casually date around, which is stress-free compared to the expectations I have for being in an exclusive relationship

-Yes, you should have expectations of what you want in a relationship.
-However, it's not fair for you to try to change a guy so that he will meet them.
+Yes, we should have expectations of what we want in a relationship.
+However, it is not fair for us to try to change a guy so that he will meet them.
 If the relationship is not working, know when to be honest with yourself enough to end it, even if that means being single.

-Ladies, being single doesn't mean you're always going to be happy and that you won't feel lonely at times.
-I've still have felt twinges of loneliness, even when I have been in relationships.
-It's normal to feel loneliness every so often, especially around the holidays.
-Commercials, advertisements and invitations to parties with family and friends who are coupled up (when you are not), are bound to bring on feelings of loneliness.
-But, would you really be any happier if you were still in a relationship that was making you miserable?
+Ladies, being single does not mean we are always going to be happy and that we won't feel lonely at times.
+I have felt twinges of loneliness, even when I have been in relationships.
+Feel loneliness every so often, especially around the holidays is normal.
+Commercials, advertisements and invitations to parties with family and friends who are coupled up (when we are not), are bound to bring on feelings of loneliness.
+But, would we really be any happier if we were still in a relationship that was making us miserable?

 - Feeling of independence and Freedom

-- You don't have to shave (armpits, legs, privates) every day
+- You do not have to shave (armpits, legs, privates) every day

 - You don't have to wonder why a guy has stopped calling